koki/short/docs/index.md

             - us-east2
 ```

-The Short format is designed to be user friendly, intuitive, reusable and maintainable.
+The Short format is designed to be user friendly, intuitive, reusable, and maintainable.
 The same pod denoted in Short syntax looks like

 ```yaml
 pod: